dfmdmx/dfmdmx.github.io/about.md

 <!-- Once I had a proper CNC machine and a warehouse at my disposal I started working on my first parametric structures.
 Shortly after I realized that machines alone were not sufficient for this task.
 I needed to control multiple CNC machines from a single controlled unit so I could properly manage the thousands of different parts needed to integrate a parametric structure.
 This and the need to extend Linarand's new automated processes into their foreign workshops lead to the beginning of the Production Cloud Server and set the foundations for the workshops to come. -->

 ### SPK
 SPK stands for Sputnik, as in first attempt.

 ## Formal education

 ## Into the future
+Acquiring social scientific data to allow the algorithms to shape its output accordingly.
+In a urban scale.
+I don't believe social data per se exists so maybe the first approach is to measure our movements or the amount of energy we consume.
+Not sure where to start.
+Maybe I will try to approach the problem as information theory and entropy states just measuring the energy.
+I need to know more Math and rewrite this paragraph.